Paddle Boarding Havasupai Falls

 Ted climbed a few boulders like an orangutan, wrapping his arms and legs around faces we didn’t think were possible.
 Brandon and I hobbled around rock formations like geologists, capturing interesting angles and compositions of the massive, sun-drenched cliffs that surrounded us.
 Austin packed way too many nuts in his pack and proceeded to make us catch them in our mouths.
 Austin was the QB and we were the wide receivers.

 During all this desert activity, Ted ate a record-breaking amount of clementine’s for vitamin C and drank enough water to supply a small village.
-His snot levels were high, and the desert acted as Ted’s endless supply of tissues.
+His snot levels were high, and the desert acted as Ted’s endless box of tissues.
 So far, the desert was good to Ted.

 As our feet stomped along the dusty trail, many meaningful conversations were had about life between the whole crew.
 Dali Lama quotes were recited, and our minds were buzzing with new philosophies on how we could improve our lives.
 Like any long hike, we realized how small we are on this massive planet as our eyes scaled the towering canyons above us.
 And just when we thought we’d discovered a new meaning to our lives, we saw a clearing in the distance.